Lois Myrick

 Brief Life History of Lois

-When Lois Myrick was born on 11 March 1802, in New York, United States, her father, John Merrick, was 41 and her mother, Lois Cook, was 35.
+When Lois Myrick was born on 11 March 1802, in New York, United States, her father, John Merrick, was 41 and her mother, Lois Cook, was 33.
 She married Morris Haight on 11 October 1821.
-They were the parents of at least 5 sons and 7 daughters.
-She died on 11 November 1875, in Delafield, Waukesha, Wisconsin, United States, at the age of 73, and was buried in Village Of Hartland Cemetery, Hartland, Waukesha, Wisconsin, United States.
+They were the parents of at least 4 sons and 5 daughters.
+She lived in Richland, Oswego, New York, United States in 1850 and Lorraine, Jefferson, New York, United States in 1865.
+She died on 3 November 1875, in Delafield, Waukesha, Wisconsin, United States, at the age of 73, and was buried in Village Of Hartland Cemetery, Hartland, Waukesha, Wisconsin, United States.

 Photos and Memories (0)